ben-xD/talkdash/README.md

 # [TalkDash](https://talkdash.orth.uk)

-Tools for event hosts and presenters, available on https://talkdash.orth.uk
+Tools for event hosts and presenters, available on https://talkdash.orth.uk.
+A more bleeding edge, unstable version is available on https://v2.talkdash.orth.uk/

 Features:
 - Show large (fullscreen) timer and timer on speaker screen